9dots/9dots.io-pages/OkChd5I.md

 ### Hook:
 Today, students will begin the process of creating their piece of the interactive art wall on a piece of cardboard.
 They will start by sketching out their design with pencil, and then once it is approved, students will start painting.

+### Foreground and Background:
+The foreground and background will be sketched on separate piece of cardboard.
+The foreground will be cut into a shape so that they background is still visible.

 ### Goals:
+Pass out two pieces of cardboard to each student.
+For this first day, students should focus on:

+- Completing a sketch of their mural (foreground and background)
+- Get approval from the teacher for their mural
+- Begin painting the background